-The final control-and-release stage was similar for mRNA vaccines and viral vector vaccines (1-3 months).
-There were no meaningful differences in lead times for the other stages, including formulation, filling, labelling, packaging, and storage, which account for 0.5-2.5 months of the overall production lead times and are dependent on overall scale and capacity.
+The final control-and-release stage was similar for mRNA, viral vector and protein-based COVID-19 vaccines (1-3.5 months).
+There were no meaningful differences in lead times for the other stages, including formulation, filling, labelling, packaging, and storage, which account for 1 week - 3 months of the overall production lead times and are dependent on overall scale and capacity.